-The programme is taught in short study blocks spread across the academic year and comprising a total of 14 contact days.
+The course is taught in short study blocks spread across the academic year over a total of 14 contact days.
 We use a range of teaching methods including lectures and workshops, student-led seminars, action learning, interactive and online learning activities, directed and self-directed study activities.
-You are supported by module tutors with extensive experience in this subject area and the programme leader who is a member of the founding cohort for the NHS England and Health Foundation Q Initiative.
+You are supported by module tutors with extensive experience in this subject area and the course leader who is a member of the founding cohort for the NHS England and Health Foundation Q Initiative.

 How you are assessed

-Graduates from this programme are equipped with specialist human factors knowledge, expertise and experience as well as a range of more generic attributes such as advanced reasoning and decision-making skills.
-They are able to work collaboratively, present, research and have strong ICT skills that are highly sought after by employers today.
+Graduates from this course are equipped with specialist human factors knowledge, expertise and experience as well as a range of more generic attributes such as advanced reasoning and decision-making skills.
+You are able to work collaboratively, present and research.
+You also have strong ICT skills that highly sought after by employers.

-The programme is relevant for staff working in, or aspiring to undertake, specialist quality, safety or governance roles as well as those dealing with human factors as part of a wider role.
+The programme is relevant for you if you work in, or would like to work in a specialist quality, safety or governance role, or one dealing with human factors.

 Fees and funding